-To discontinue use of a list, just hit return twice after your last line or hit the icon for a second time.
-WordPress will go back to using a paragraph.
+To discontinue using a list, just hit return twice after your last line.
+Or hit the icon for a second time.
+WordPress will return to using normal paragraphs.

-One thing to be aware of is that your website designer, or theme, may have style the bullet lists using CSS.
-You’re not able to change the style within the edit page area of WordPress.
+Your website designer, or theme, may have style the bullet lists using CSS.
+You’re not always able to change the style directly within the ‘edit page’ screen.

-The number list, called ordered list in web speak, is used in a similar way to the bullet list above.
-Except that your list is numbered.
+This icon is the number list, called ordered list in web speak.
+It is used in a similar way to the bullet list above.
+Except that your list will be numbered.

 Next up is the horizontal line, which looks like the above once added to the page.

-The horizontal line is a useful tool for splitting up pages, but can again be styled by the theme or web designer, and may look different.
+The horizontal line is a useful tool for splitting pages, and can be styled by the theme or web designer.
 The above is the default look, a grey line of 1 pixel.